mojombo/proxymachine/README.md

 Description
 -----------

-ProxyMachine is a simple content aware TCP routing proxy built on EventMachine that lets you configure the routing logic in Ruby.
+ProxyMachine is a simple content aware (layer 7) TCP routing proxy built on EventMachine that lets you configure the routing logic in Ruby.

+If you need to proxy connections to different backend servers depending on the contents of the transmission, then ProxyMachine will make your life easy!

 The idea here is simple.
 For each client connection, start receiving data chunks and placing them into a buffer.
 Each time a new chunk arrives, send the